 - 1 teaspoon apple cider vinegar

-- 2 sticks of butter at room temperature use plant-based butter for a vegan version
+- 226 g room temperature salted butter 1 cup or 2 sticks, use plant-based butter for a vegan version

 Wine Poached Pears